TL;DR

 Bridging a 10-Year Gap

-The emotional moment when $215.97, dormant for 10 years, was finally paid out, bringing the balance to $0.00.
-(The majesty of that starting balance… lol)
+The moment $215.97, dormant for 10 years, was finally paid out, bringing the balance to $0.00

 The 7-Day Payout Timeline